PerlFFI/FFI-CheckLib/README.md

 - Why not just use `dlopen`?

+    Calling `dlopen` on a library name and then `dlclose` immediately can tell you if you have the exact name of a library available on a system.
+It does have a number of drawbacks as well.

+    - No absolute or relative path

-    `dlopen` doesn't work on non-POSIX systems like Microsoft Windows.  `dlopen` also just tells you that you can load a library with a particular name, not the full or relative path of that library, which is helpful in diagnostics.
+        It only tells you that the library is _somewhere_ on the system, not having the absolute or relative path makes it harder to generate useful diagnostics.

-    `dlopen` doesn't work without knowing the version number on systems like `OpenBSD`. `dlopen` also doesn't work with non-system paths, which is important for [Alien](https://metacpan.org/pod/Alien) use where a `share` installs puts dynamic libraries in non-system directories.
+    - POSIX only

+        This doesn't work on non-POSIX systems like Microsoft Windows.
+If you are using a POSIX compatibility layer on Windows that provides `dlopen`, like Cygwin, there are a number of gotchas there as well.
+Having a layer written in Perl handles this means that developers on Unix can develop FFI that will more likely work on these platforms without special casing them.

+    - inconsistent implementations

+        Even on POSIX systems you have inconsistent implementations.
+OpenBSD for example don't usually include symlinks for `.so` files meaning you need to know the exact `.so` version.

+    - non-system directories

+        By default `dlopen` only works for libraries in the system paths.
+Most platforms have a way of configuring the search for different non-system paths, but none of them are portable, and are usually discouraged anyway.
+        [Alien](https://metacpan.org/pod/Alien) and friends need to do searches for dynamic libraries in non-system directories for `share` installs.

-- My 64-bit Perl is misconfigured with a library path with 32-bit libraries in it.
+- My 64-bit Perl is misconfigured and has 32-bit libraries in its search path.
 Is that a bug in [FFI::CheckLib](https://metacpan.org/pod/FFI::CheckLib)?

     Nope.

+- The way [FFI::CheckLib](https://metacpan.org/pod/FFI::CheckLib) is implemented it won't work on AIX, HP-UX, OpenVMS or Plan 9.

+    I know for a fact that it doesn't work on AIX because I used to develop on AIX in the early 2000s, and I am aware of some of the technical challenges.
+    There are probably other systems that it won't work on.
+I would love to add support for these platforms.
+Realistically these platforms have a tiny market share, and absent patches from users or the companies that own these operating systems (patches welcome), or hardware / CPU time donations, these platforms are unsupportable anyway.

 # SEE ALSO